Advanced request throttling with Azure API Management

 <rate-limit-by-key calls="100" renewal-period="60" counter-key="@(request.Headers.GetValueOrDefault("Rate-Key",""))"/>

 This enables the developer's client application to choose how they want to create the rate limiting key.
-With a little bit of ingenuity a client developer could create their own rate tiers by allocating sets of keys to users and rotating the key usage.
+The client developers could create their own rate tiers by allocating sets of keys to users and rotating the key usage.

-Please give us your feedback in the Disqus thread for this topic.
+Please give us your feedback as a GitHub issue for this topic.
 It would be great to hear about other potential key values that have been a logical choice in your scenarios.